M2neko/Due_Tonight/README.md

-# ECS_189L_Final_Project

-This is the final project for Team **OverCode**.

-# Main Role
-* Animation and Visuals :     Ruike Qiu
-* Game Logic :               Bingwei Wang
-* User Interface :            Jinghan Zhang
-* Input :                     Zheng Wang
-* Movement/Physics :          Jason Zhou

-# Sub-Role
-* Gameplay Testing :          Zheng Wang
-* Press Kit and Trailer :     Bingwei Wang
-* Audio :                     Jinghan Zhang
-* Narrative Design :          Ruike Qiu
-* Game Feel :                 Jason Zhou

 # Game Basic Information #

 ## Summary ##

     Due Tonight is an one-on-one fighting game based on two teams of professor and student.
-    Students need to fight with professor to get an extension for their homework, and professors should avoid that happens.
+    Students from UC Davis are under great pressure, so they want to fight with professor to get an extension for their homework.
+But professors should avoid that happens.
 Characters have different attack skills which may come from some personal characteristics in reality.

 ## Gameplay explanation ##